indrajitbnikam/devrev-kanban/README.md

 I only performed sanity check on this project.

 Unfortunately, I could not add any tests as it took more than 2 days for me complete this whole project.
-Which is already a lot for assignment project and my current priorities.
+Which is already a lot for assignment project and considering my current priorities.

 ## 🚀 About Me
 You can find about me here,